UTDallasEPICS/Kids-U-Donor-Volunteer-Database/README.md

 ## Figma

+The volunteer section of the project has Figma files, as seen in the Figma folder.
-Currently, there are no figma files since Kids-U gave us their desired UI design for the grants portion of the project.
+Currently, there are no figma files for the grant team since Kids-U gave us their desired UI design for the grants portion of the project.